Dr. Dugald Seely, ND, M.Sc.

 Sarah has a passion for learning traditional medical practices, and has had the opportunity to learn from and work with communities in Peru, Ecuador, Honduras and Bali.
 Through these experiences, Sarah gained valuable insight from various healing practices and teachers around the world.
 She is very passionate about meeting her patients where they are and creating easy, sustainable plans to help them obtain their goals.

 Dr. Brill-Morgan works closely with patients uncovering the issues people are dealing with through a review of relevant labs, clinical history and close monitoring and analysis of each case.

 Dr. Adrienne Junek, MD, CFPC, ABOIM

 Integrative & Functional Medical Doctor

-Please note, Dr. Junek is on maternity leave.
-Our Nurse Practitioner, Jamie Batsch, is covering for Dr. Junek.
+Please note, Dr. Junek is extended on maternity leave.
+Our Nurse Practitioner, Jamie Batsch and our Naturopathic Doctors are covering for Dr. Junek.

 Dr. Adrienne Junek completed her MD at the University of Toronto in 2013 and her Family Medicine Residency at the University of Ottawa in 2015.
 She also completed a fellowship in integrative medicine through the University of Arizona (graduate 2017) and is currently pursuing training in functional medicine through the Institute for Functional Medicine.